GoAble

 Silent struggles

-All wheelchair users/dependants avoid asking strangers for assistance, finding the experience unproductive or demeaning due to the complexity of their specific requirements.
+All wheelchair users/dependants avoid asking strangers for wayfinding guidance, finding the experience unproductive or demeaning due to the complexity of their specific requirements.

 User Personas